bertbesser/dvc-deps-management/blog-article.md

 model.h5.dvc # the model is not part of the git repository
 </pre>

+But without the correct dependency in place, `dvc repro` might fail.
 How does she obtain `model.h5`?
-Meet `dvc update`, which takes care of updating a dependency to the version given in its `.dvc`-file.
+Meet `dvc update`, which takes care of updating an import stage to the version given in its `.dvc` file.

 <pre>
 $$ dvc update model.h5.dvc
 $$ ls
 model.h5  model.h5.dvc # dvc update downloads version 0.1 of model.h5
 </pre>

+TODO: switch between 0.0.2 and 0.0.1 and updating model.h5 accordingly

 # Notes